Erebot/Erebot_farm/README.rst

   will be in an architecture-specific directory).
   This, in turn, avoids errors about missing symbols when loading ``openssl.so`` (``undefined symbol GENERAL_NAME_free``).

+* ``patch-openssl10-php53.diff`` for PHP 5.3.x: adds compatibility with the
+  structures used in openssl 1.0.x.